tensorflow/swift/docs/DifferentiableFunctions.md

 Besides function declarations, there are a few other function-like declarations that can be marked with `@differentiable`:
+- Stored and computed properties.
-- Computed property getters.
-(This requires both the type defining the property and the type of the property to conform to `Differentiable`.)
+  - This requires both the type defining the property and the type of the property to conform to `Differentiable`.
+  - Property getters are differentiable with respect to `self`.
 - Initializers.
-(This requires the type defining the initializer to conform to `Differentiable`.)
+  - This requires the type defining the initializer to conform to `Differentiable`.

 For instance methods defined on types that conform to `Differentiable`, the `self` property can be marked as a varying parameter.
 Derivatives of these